MITeo21/HCR_ICRS_Interaction/INTERACTION/mocks/readme.md

 ## [Text To Text Mock](./text_to_text.py)

-This bypasses the `AudioToTextRecorder` from `RealtimeSTT`.\
+This bypasses the text-to-speech component from [`TTS`](../TTS/tts_class.py).\
-It provides a component with a similar API to that of the STT component, including the async behaviours, but no external API calls are made.
+It provides a component with a similar API to that of the TTS component, including the async behaviours, but no external API calls are made.

 Using this component is as simple as replacing it in the import:
 ```python